waiwera/waiwera/doc/user/setup_boundaries.rst

 As well as the primary variables, the thermodynamic region (see :ref:`thermodynamic_regions`) must be specified as part of the boundary condition, via the **"region"** integer value.
 This is needed so that the primary variables can be interpreted correctly for the desired phase conditions on the boundary.
 If it is not specified, a default region is used, which generally depends on the EOS (but usually corresponds to liquid conditions).

+.. index:: tracers; boundary conditions, boundary conditions; tracer

+If tracers are being simulated (see :ref:`setup_tracers`) then tracer mass fractions on the boundary may be specified via the **"tracer"** value.
+This can be either a scalar, to be applied to all tracers defined in the simulation, or an array, with one value for each tracer.
+It defaults to zero.

 .. note::

    **JSON object**: boundary condition